dhruv8588/Conferva/readme.md

 # Conferva - Conference Management System

-Conferva is a conference management system designed to streamline the process of organizing conferences and managing conference-related tasks.
+Conferva is a website that helps with organizing and managing academic conferences and research events.
+Its purpose is to make the process of hosting a conference easier and more efficient making it convenient and accessible for authors to share their research papers with conference organizers.
+It also facilitates the peer review process, where experts in the field evaluate submitted papers.

 ## Getting Started